zarroboogs/io_plg-examples/ex02_sojiro.md

 # Practical Example #2 - Sojiro Battle Portrait

+The reference for the portrait below was originally created by ScruffyTurtles.

 ## Creating the Background Mesh (PLG)

 **Step 0:** The mesh collection that contains the mesh to replace was imported into Blender.